 Ornamental Gardens

-Xeriscaping is a landscaping plan used especially in arid and semiarid regions to promote water conservation.
+Xeriscaping is a landscaping plan used especially in arid and semiarid regions to promote water conservation, but can be used universally.
 It includes, among other tactics, decreasing lawn space, using mulch, and choosing plants that thrive in your area, as well as grouping them appropriately.

 Decrease Lawn Space

-Suburban lawns require more than 20,000 gallons of water a year to stay green.
-Thus, one way to cut back on your outdoor water usage is to decrease the amount of grass in your yard.
+A typical suburban lawns require more than 20,000 gallons of water a year to stay green.
+So, one way to cut back on your outdoor water usage is to simply decrease the amount of grass in your yard.
 A deck, patio, or gravel bed can reduce turf space, as well as increase usable space by allowing you to create an area where you can cook, eat and entertain outdoors—which you will likely have more time to enjoy, considering that you’ll be saving time not mowing the lawn, fertilizing, or weed-whacking.

 If you are reluctant to forgo grass, there are still ways you can reduce your outdoor water usage.
 One of the easiest ways is to raise the lawn-mower blades on your mower.
 Taller blades of grass provide shade for each other and help the soil retain water.
 You also want to make sure to aerate your soil to reduce runoff and help water reach plants’ roots.